 Two years ago, I would have described myself as a well-educated soil scientist and journalist.
 A woman who was working for local government in Aotearoa New Zealand.
 She was young, clever, successful, active, sporty, and social, a surf lifeguard volunteer - in short: she was meeting all expectations that society, family, friends, and work placed on her.
 She had been raised in this way.
 Seldomly said she no. Certainly was she a perfectionist.
 She got many scholarships.
 Her Master of Science degree was a straight 1.0 average.
 Her PhD was accepted without revisions.

 Writing down my achievements today feels a little odd given that those once defined so much of who I thought I had been.
 I do not intend to diminish myself here, yet I have come to realise what the price was to be so driven - and nobody had ever told me.
 I suppose, there were not many I could have picked up clues from and how would there be in a Western world that promotes all the very things that I so perfectly portrayed?
-Do not get me wrong: I certainly enjoyed large parts of my past life.
+Do not get me wrong: I certainly enjoyed large parts of my past.
 It was wild!
-Aotearoa...
-My time in Mongolia.
-These experiences are all part of my becoming and thus you will find bits and pieces reminisced and referred to.
+Aotearoa.
+Mongolia.
+These experiences are part of my becoming and thus every here and there, you will find some bits reminisced and referred to.

 the past